How to Make Self-Development a Priority in Your Side-Hustle

 After months of planning, writing and asking for feedback, my new course for side-hustlers Make a Plan > Make it Happen goes on sale this week.
 With all of this coming to a head I’ve been reflecting on why I bumped my own self-development to the top of my priorities list and why I think investing in learning is so important.

-This year I’ve spent upwards of £2.5k on learning, all because I believe it’s so important to put my own learning first in order to grow my side-hustle into my full-time gig.
+This year I’ve spent upwards of £2.5k on learning this year.
+For some that will be loads and for others that will be nothing, and yes I totally accept that being able to invest in my business has come as a result of privilege and growing my business while i’m still earning in my 9-5.
+I invested this money because I believe it’s so important to put my own learning first in order to grow my side-hustle into my full-time gig.
 In my experience, so far, that theory has only ever proved to be true.

 The self-development I’ve invested in this year has ranged from reading free blog posts and buying £3 books from eBay to investing nearly £2k on 1:1 coaching.